allencai1015/mentorship-profiles/_collections/_mentees/2020-10-25-sabrina-meas.md

 ### About

 I enjoy meeting new people and open up to them easily, which makes me easy to talk to.
 I am a pretty curious person who is enthusiastic about many things, making me a good communicator as well.
 I also find myself helping others a lot, listening to their problems and giving them advice.
+And if you are ever in need for memes (or among us memes), I'd be glad to share them with you!

 ### Career Goals